jesscss/jess/packages/jess/README.md

 * Jess does what CSS Modules does, but more dynamically.
 * Jess does whatever JavaScript can do, because it transpiles to JavaScript under-the-hood.

+You can think of Jess as a middle-ground between Less/Sass and CSS-in-JS.
+It keeps your styles in stylesheets, but it's equally dynamic.

 For more information, see [the docs](https://jesscss.github.io/docs/).

 ### P.S.
 Why is the logo a hawk?